Your urban home garden is by far the biggest and best source of food for pollinating insects, including bees and wasps.

 By Kate Stone

 Whether you have a backyard in the suburbs or a container garden on your city high rise balcony, your garden can be a valuable fueling station for pollinating insects.
-Home gardens are even more important than previously thought because it can produce a far greater quantity of top-quality food for pollinators than any other plot of land.
+According to new research, home gardens are even more important than previously thought because one garden can produce a far greater quantity of top-quality food for pollinators than any other plot of land.
 For a bee or other pollinator, that’s like getting specialty grocery store products at bargain basement prices.

-Home gardens are by far the biggest source of food for pollinating insects, including bees and wasps, in cities and towns, according to new research.
+The data reveal that home gardens are by far the biggest source of food for pollinating insects, including bees and wasps, in cities and towns.
 Even balconies and window boxes in densely urban areas can provide important food for pollinators.

 From nectar to biodiversity